lunarlab-gatech/roman/README.md

 python3 demo/demo.py -p demo/params/demo -o demo_output --viz-observations --viz-map --viz-3d --skip-align --skip-rpgo
 ```

-Here, the `-p` argument specifies the parameter directory and the `-o` argument specifies the output directory.

 Optionally, the mapping process can be visualized with the `-m` argument to show the map projected on the camera image as it is created or `-3` command to show a 3D visualization of the map.
 However, these will cause the demo to run slower.